-Further, the authors used previous locations of whale strikes to produce this kernel density estimation.
+Further, the authors used previous locations of whale strikes to produce a kernel density estimation.
 The high risk areas shown in red in Figure 11 are also popular whale-watching destinations (Neilson et al. 2012).
-The action area is identified as an area of medium risk in this analysis.
+Although some of the risk factors for ship strike exist in Auke Bay (there are many vessel transits between May-Sept, with vessels less than 49 feet traveling over 13 knots), the action area is not identified as an area of high risk in this analysis.